annapiecuch/annapiecuch.github.io/README.md

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1yfZXgKDgCis8YVdcswVyC0YPNCDXdJbl2EwUY2ERmiw&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

 # Disney Princess Movies: A Pre-2000s Timeline

+The timeline displays time points that reflect when Disney's first major animated films about princesses, specifically, were first released.
+The first Disney movie of all time is a princess movie, Snow White and the Seven Dwarfs, which came out in 1937.
+Major findings from the timeline reveal that The Little Mermaid, released in 1989, sparked a "Disney Renaissance" after a lull in Disney Studios film success.
+Princess movies tended to be a huge hit that helped Disney increase its revenue and build its company, as opposed to other themes and tropes used for their movies.

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1CvlFxa3n8RyLNo4eq3B_26aGXPl8w69qkQu21WZRpA4&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>